This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why do my tent stakes keep bending?
+Why do my tent poles keep breaking?
+Should I avoid fiberglass?